aaroncroberts/cis-265/hugo/content/general-review/Arrays.md

     System.out.ptrinln(count.Length);
 ````

-**Accessing Items in the Array** : Items are accessed through the index of the item in the array.
+## Accessing Items in the Array

+Items are accessed through the index of the item in the array.
 The index starts at 0, and equals 1 - array.Length.

 ````
     // Create an array